Chief Justice voices ‘serious concern’ as Woulfe meeting is delayed further

 Chief Justice Frank Clarke (left) and Supreme Court judge Séamus Woulfe.
 File photograph: Laura Hutton/The Irish Times

-Supreme Court judge Séamus Woulfe has been granted a further postponement of his meeting with the Chief Justice, Frank Clarke, whom he was due to meet today.
+Supreme Court judge Séamus Woulfe has been granted a further postponement of his meeting with the Chief Justice, Frank Clarke, whom he was due to meet on Tuesday.

-In a statement issued on his behalf today, the Chief Justice said he has indicted “his very serious concern as to the damage which the continuation of this process is causing.
+In a statement issued on his behalf on Tuesday, the Chief Justice said he had indicated “his very serious concern as to the damage which the continuation of this process is causing”.

 “The Chief Justice has made it clear that, should the meeting not go ahead as scheduled on Thursday, he will make alternative arrangements to convey his final views on the process to Mr Justice Woulfe.”

-The Chief Justice, and Mr Justice Donal O’Donnell, also of the Supreme Court, were to meet Mr Justice Woulfe and a judicial colleague of his choosing today.
+The Chief Justice, and Mr Justice Donal O’Donnell, also of the Supreme Court, were to meet Mr Justice Woulfe and a judicial colleague of his choosing on Tuesday in the Four Courts.

-At the request of Mr Justice Woulfe’s colleague, the Chief Justice and Mr Justice O’Donnell met with that representative, a spokesman said.

-Mr Justice Woulfe, though his colleague, requested a further postponement of the meeting, he said.
+In the end, the Chief Justice and Mr Justice O’Donnell met that representative of Mr Woulfe, a spokesman for the Chief Justice said.
+There, Mr Woulfe’s representative sought a postponement of the full meeting.

 “As a result of what was said at that meeting, the Chief Justice has indicated that, very reluctantly, he is prepared to make one final postponement of the proposed meeting, until Thursday.”